Tejas-H01/Marksheet-exp/README.md

 ---

 ## Features
-- Built entirely using **HTML** (no CSS used)
+- Built entirely using **HTML** (no CSS used).
-- Uses **tables** for layout and structure
+- Uses **tables** for layout and structure.
-- Basic formatting with borders and alignment
+- Basic formatting with borders and alignment.
-- Simulates a marksheet-style output
+- Simulates a marksheet-style output.

 ---